webcam-org/platform/MOBILE_APP_DESIGN.md

 - **Tap and hold the record button:** Records a video clip for as long as the button is held down.
 - **Tap on an event in the timeline:** Jumps to the recorded video of that event.

-### Event Timeline Screen

-- **[ ] Event Display:** A chronological list of event cards, grouped by date.
-Each card will show a thumbnail of the event, the event type (e.g., "Person detected"), the camera name, and the timestamp.
-Tapping on an event will open the recorded video clip.

 ### Settings Screen

-- **[In Progress]**

 **Layout:**